joeyates/home_cooking/README.md

 The key to the whole `personal_kitchen` system is the data bag key (see below).
 You'll need to keep it in a safe place.

-## Two Repos
+## A Repo

-You'll need to create two Git repos: one for your personal kitchen and one for your passwords, as is explained below.
+You'll need to create a Git repo for your personal kitchen.

 When you set up a computer, you need to be able to access the repo of your personal kitchen.
 You either do this by pushing the deploy from another